 Speeding Up The Audio

 I like to apply the tempo feature after I reduce the silence because my sound file is still loaded.
+I also glance at the time setting in the lower corner before I start the process and after.

 - From the Effect menu, select Change Tempo…

 - In the Change Tempo dialog, enter a value.
 I prefer 25%, but you should experiment as people speak at different rates.
-Click OK.

 - Press the Play button.
 If it doesn’t sound right, you can go to the Edit menu and select Undo Change Tempo.